HemanthRaghu96/React-Router/README.md

-# React Router Task
+# R-Router App (React Router)

 I create a web page with routes using react-router-dom.\
 In my web page you will find the navigation for  blogs related to full stack development, Data science , Cyber Security & Career As Navigation menu.\
 Content in each page is static.\
 I have used React JSX for design and functionality ,Tailwindcss for styling.\
-My Shopping Cart is responsive can use in small to large phone,tablet,laptop and desktop.
+My R-Router is responsive can use in small to large phone,tablet,laptop and desktop.

 Live App Demo:https://r-router.netlify.app/